 ~ Jerry Sternin

 Adopting a coaching mindset and learning how to coach people to their own best solutions is a skill best learned through a blended learning approach.

-Listed below are the elements of the program and how they are meant to work together to enable an entirely new approach to leading others.
+Listed below are the elements of the program and how they are meant to work together to enable an entirely new approach to lead others.